keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 ```ocaml

 ```
 Now the pass is focused on the transofrmation.

-Sum up:
+To sum up:

 * We can write several passes of the form `Syntax.t -> Syntax.t`
   and reuse a single `map` implementation to factor recursion.